Ayurveda and Beauty

 Holistic and all-encompassing, the ayurvedic definition of beauty reads thus — "Roopam, gunam, vayastyag, iti shubhanga karanam."
 According to ayurveda, there are three pillars of beauty.
 Roopam is outer beauty — personified by shining, healthy hair and a clear, radiant complexion.
 Gunam refers to inner beauty — the beauty that shines from within, characterized by a warm, pleasing personality and innocence of mind and heart.
 And vayastyag means lasting beauty — looking, and feeling, younger than your chronological age.

 Ayurveda also emphasizes herbal supplements as aids to beauty: a supplement to help keep the skin clear through the purification of the blood; or one to internally balance the moisture and elasticity of the skin; or one to pep up the functioning of the liver.
-An ayurvedic dermatologist might recommend herbal combinations for any of these, or related purposes for internal and external application.
+An ayurvedic dermatologist might recommend herbal combinations for any of these, or related purposes.

 Ayubliss tips for getting your beauty sleep